-Recommendations for the improvement of the openness of other executive bodies :
+Recommendations for the improvement of the openness of other executive bodies 3:

 - The information about the name and contacts of a person in charge of free access to information of public importance should be published on the website in a visible place, regardless of the fact that this information is available in the Information Booklet about the Work.
 The annual plan of work of other executive bodies should also contain the plan of trainings for the employees for the application of the Law on Free Access to Information of Public Importance.
 The report on the work of other executive bodies should contain the data about realised trainings and an assessment of the employees' progress.
 In this way, accessibility of other executive bodies would be enhanced, and this measure would also contribute to the advancement of employees' efficiency measuring. - Other executive bodies, the area of responsibility of which consists of providing services to citizens, should put on their websites clear information for citizens as to how they can realise their right to a service and how they can file a complaint if they are not satisfied with the work of a body. - It is necessary to improve the communication with the citizens via social networks.
 Informing of citizens about current activities and services should be performed via social networks, too, in accordance with recommendations set forth in the Guidelines for making web presentations of state administration bodies.
 It is therefore necessary that other executive bodies have active accounts on social networks and that they keep them regularly updated. - It is necessary to create a unified structure of executive bodies Internet presentations and legally oblige those bodies to abide by such structures.
 The Guidelines for making web presentations of state administration bodies do offer good solutions, but their destiny is similar to all other documents that have a non-binding character they are not being applied.
-The Internet presentation structure, minimal contents and competence of bodies in charge of control of websites contents are to be regulated by a by-law. - As with other public administration bodies, it is necessary to achieve transparency in public procurement procedures by making the complete public procurement documentation available on the bodies' website, especially agreements and annexes to the agreements on public procurement. - A systematic measuring of the impact and the effects of the executive bodies work and the evaluation of success in realising the public policies goals is impossible to establish at the level of agencies and other services unless such mechanism is foreseen by an adequate law.
-The Law on Planning System as a crucial step in the improvement of executive bodies' efficiency. - Having in mind a very low score of executive bodies in the area of reporting on the realisation of the financial plan, it is necessary to clearly define the competence of the budgetary inspection in controlling of other executive bodies financial reports. - It is necessary to determine the obligation of publishing of the annual report on the work the of public administration, through amendments of the Rule Book on the Work of the Government.
-The appalling fact that the Report on the Government's work has not been published since 2013 makes the public insight to the executive body work impossible.
-Publishing of reports on the executive bodies' work that provide specific services to citizens would provide insight into the efficiency of these bodies and contribute to the increase of their accountability.
+The Internet presentation structure, minimal contents and competence of bodies in charge of control of websites contents are to be regulated by a by-law. - As with other public administration bodies, it is necessary to achieve transparency in public procurement procedures by making the complete public procurement documentation available on the bodies' website, especially agreements and annexes to the agreements on public procurement.

-&lt;sup>5 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.
+3 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.